john-cd/rust_howto/bk/src/language/macros.md

 Macros-by-example allow you to define reusable code snippets.
 They are excellent for simple syntactic transformations and reducing boilerplate based on structural patterns.

-Macros-by-example are defined using the [`macro_rules!`](https://doc.rust-lang.org/reference/macros-by-example.html#r-macro.decl.intro)↗ syntax and work by pattern matching, where you provide patterns and corresponding code templates.
+Macros-by-example are defined using the [`macro_rules!`][book~rust-reference~macros-by-example-macro.decl.intro]↗ syntax and work by pattern matching, where you provide patterns and corresponding code templates.
 They are expanded into source code that gets compiled with the rest of the program.

 The `macro_rules!` syntax, which resembles a `match` expression, consists of a name for the macro (e.g., `say_hello`), followed by a set of rules enclosed in curly braces and separated by semicolons: `{ <rule1>; <rule2> }`.
 Each rule has a _matcher_, a pattern within `()` describing the syntax that it matches, followed by `=>` and a _transcriber_, code within `{}` that will be substituted when the macro is invoked: `( matcher ) => { transcriber };`.